,

 Interesting timing.
 OpenAI has been catching heat about their finances lately.
 I wrote about the OpenAI bubble situation recently and the numbers aren’t pretty.

 So why launch a free tool for academics?
 Goodwill matters.
 Scientists who love Prism become advocates at their universities.
-Free users today become paying enterprise customers tomorrow.
+Free users today become paying ChatGPT Enterprise customers tomorrow.
 Classic tech playbook.

 But honestly?
 If a grad student uses this free tool to finish their thesis on rare disease treatments faster, everybody wins.
 The motives matter less than the outcomes.